 This network (weighted digraph) is shown in four representations: list of edges, drawing, adjacency matrix, and adjacency lists (left to right).
-As we did for MST algorithms, we often use edge weights that are proportional to their lengths in the drawing, but we do not insist on this rule because most shortest-paths algorithms handle arbitrary nonnegative weights (negative weights do present special challenges).
-The adjacencymatrix and adjacency-lists representations include weights with each edge representation, as in weighted undirected graphs.
+As we did for MST algorithms, we show the weights in matrix entries and in list nodes, but use edge references in our programs.
+While we often use edge weights that are proportional to their lengths in the drawing (as we did for MST algorithms), we do not insist on this rule because most shortest-paths algorithms handle arbitrary nonnegative weights (negative weights do present special challenges).
 The adjacency matrix is not symmetric, and the adjacency lists contain one node for each edge (as in unweighted digraphs).
-Nonexistent edges are represented by a sentinel value in the matrix (blank in the figure) and are not present at all in the lists.
-Self-loops of length 0 are present because they simplify our implementations of shortestpaths algorithms.
-They are omitted from the list of edges at left for economy and to indicate the typical scenario where we add them by convention when we create an adjacency-matrix or adjacency-lists representation.
+Nonexistent edges are represented by null references in the matrix (blank in the figure) and are not present at all in the lists.
+Self-loops of length 0 are present because they simplify our implementations of shortest-paths algorithms.
+They are omitted from the list of edges at left for economy and to indicate the typical scenario where we add them by convention when we create an adjacencymatrix or adjacency-lists representation.